Why Does my Gas Fireplace smell like burning plastic? Let's find out

 Overheated Components

-Gas fireplaces generate a lot of heat similar like lighting a fire pit, and if certain components overheat, they may emit a burnt plastic aroma.
+Gas fireplaces such as this one generate a lot of heat similar like lighting a fire pit, and if certain components overheat, they may emit a burnt plastic aroma.
 Improper ventilation or inadequate clearance around the fireplace can cause parts like gaskets, hoses, or electrical wiring insulation to melt or burn slightly.

 Check that your fireplace has sufficient airflow and spacing.